ravisheth/mapsseq/README.md

 - Prime syringes on machines by hand and connect to sterilized encapsulation chip.
 - Flow beads at 0.3uL/min and encapsulation mix at 0.3uL/min until flow is observed.
 - Adjust encapsulation mix to 2.7uL/min and turn on oil/surfactant to 2uL/min.
-- Once proper and stable droplet formation (faint flickers at droplet junction) is observed, with bead deposition in ~90% of droplets, add capture tubing and collect droplets into a LoBind tube filled with 200uL mineral oil cooled on ice.
+- Once proper and stable droplet formation (faint flickers at droplet junction) is observed, with bead deposition in ~90% of droplets, add capture tubing and collect droplets into a Axygen Maxymum recovery tube filled with 50uL mineral oil cooled on ice.
 - Once reagents are finished, remove capture tubing and drain into capture tube.
 Then turn of syringes.
 Extra beads may be washed with TET twice and returned to stock vial.
 - Wash microfluidic chip with water.